wso2/docs-apk/en/docs/setup/uninstall.md

 - namespace: apk
 - version: 1.3.0

-### Instructions for Uninstalling APIM APK Agent
+### Instructions for Uninstalling Kubernetes Gateway Agent

-To remove the APIM APK Agent from your Kubernetes cluster, apply the following command.
+To remove the Kubernetes Gateway Agent from your Kubernetes cluster, apply the following command.

 === "Command"
      ```